 Rarely if ever do Pontic Greeks seek recognition for the other Greeks who perished during the same period.
-While I knew this was happening, it wasn't until a brief period that I started attending Pontic clubs that I finally understood the methods Pontic Greeks use to omit these other Greeks from memory and recognition.
+While I knew this was happening, it wasn't until a brief period I started attending Pontic clubs that I finally understood the methods Pontic Greeks were using to omit these other Greeks from memory and recognition.

 When I joined a Pontic Greek club several years ago, I thought it would help me better understand Pontian culture.
 While it partly achieved this, I was also left puzzled and disappointed.